LeanKit-Labs/nonstop-index-client/README.md

 ```

 ### Daedalus - Service and Configuration
 This example is a bit over-simplified.
 See [daedalus](https://github.com/LeanKit-Labs/daedalus) for more advanced use patterns.
-The point is to show how you can easily use this library in conjunction with daedalus and fount to auto-discover the continua-hub end point from Consul.
+The point is to show how you can easily use this library in conjunction with daedalus and fount to auto-discover the nonstop-hub end point from Consul.

 __index.js__
 ```javascript